-Using your crockpot to make breakfast overnight is a great trick for having a delicious and nutritious meal ready when you wake up.
-We've gathered our favorite crockpot breakfast recipes for you to make and treat your family.
+Using your slow cooker to make breakfast overnight is a great trick for having a delicious and nutritious meal ready when you wake up.
+We've gathered our favorite crock pot breakfast recipes for you to make and treat your family.
 They're especially handy during the holidays when overnight visits dial up the amount of work and food prep.

 01 of 15

 Wake up to the smell of this delicious ham and egg casserole.
-Filling, nutrient-dense, and packed with protein from the eggs and ham, this tasty dish feeds 6 to 8 guests, depending on the serving size and how much other food you're offering.
+Filling, nutrient dense, and packed with protein from the eggs and ham, this tasty dish feeds six to eight guests, depending on the serving size and how much other food you're offering.
 Make it part of your family brunch alongside some pancakes, fruit, spreads, and waffles.

 02 of 15

-Because the cooking time is shorter than a good night's sleep, prep it overnight and refrigerate it, start your cooking first thing in the morning and you'll have a great dish in 3 hours.
+Because the cooking time is shorter than a good night's sleep, prep it overnight and refrigerate it, and start your cooking first thing in the morning.
+You'll have a great dish in 3 to 4 hours.
 Alternatively, cook it on the stove for 45 minutes on low in one big pan.

 03 of 15

 Our scrumptious recipe smells and tastes like apple pie.
-You'll wake up to the fruity smell of apples and oatmeal, a breakfast that's wonderfully warming and comforting.
-It's a hearty, healthy and filling dish featuring steel-cut oats, chopped apples, brown sugar, honey, milk, melted butter, cinnamon, dried fruits, and nuts.
+You'll wake up to the comforting scent of apples and oatmeal, a breakfast that's wonderfully warming and autumnal.
+It's a hearty, healthy, and filling dish featuring steel-cut oats, chopped apples, brown sugar, honey, milk, melted butter, cinnamon, dried fruits, and nuts.
 Use sunflower seeds if there are any nut allergies in the house.

 Serve with some cold heavy cream on top, a drizzle of honey or maple syrup, or some apple or pear compote.
-Ready in 7 to 9 hours.
+Ready in 5 to 7 hours.

 04 of 15

-Breakfast burritos are a trendy, healthy, and delicious morning meal that's easy to make with this inspired recipe.
+Breakfast burritos are a healthy and delicious morning meal that's easy to make with this inspired recipe.
 Load up your slow cooker with frozen hash browns, breakfast sausage, eggs, chopped green bell pepper, and Mexican cheese, then wake up to the fantastic aroma of a breakfast burrito filling that's ready for you to wrap in warmed tortillas.
-Serve with sour cream, pre-made salsa, and sliced avocados.
+Serve with sour cream, salsa, and sliced avocados.

-If there are any leftovers, wrap and freeze a few burritos for heating up individually whenever you're craving a delicious and easy breakfast on-the-go.
+If there are any leftovers, wrap and freeze a few burritos for heating up individually.
 Ready in 8 hours and 25 minutes.Continue to 5 of 15 below.

 05 of 15